You can write and format text, create tables, embed images and videos, insert links, and more with the content editor.

 Adding a Table of Contents

 The content editor includes a feature that automatically generates a hierarchical table of contents based on the headings in your content.
 When you insert the table of contents, the editor looks at the headings your content uses, including their levels (Heading 2, Heading 3, and so on).
 Based on the heading levels, the editor creates links to the headings, indenting the links at similar levels.

-To insert the table of contents, click Insert > Table of Contents.
-While you're editing the content, the presence of the table of contents will appear as an icon like so:
+To insert the table of contents, click More > Table of Contents.
+While you're editing the content, the presence of the table of contents will appear as an icon as shown below:

 In the saved or published version of the content, the icon will be replaced with a hierarchical list of links to headings in your content.

 Working with Tables

 The content editor's table feature allows you to create and manipulate tables.
 Create a new table by clicking the table icon and selecting the number or rows and columns you want.
 Once you've got the table in place, use the toolbar on the right to make changes to rows, columns, or individual cells.

 When you are finished formatting your table, simply click away from it and continue editing your document.